 Step 5: Keep the Evaluation on File

-What’s NOT Required in Florida
+What’s NOT Required

-Florida gives homeschoolers significant freedom:
+The Sunshine State gives homeschoolers big freedom:

-- No waiting period: Start whenever you’re ready
+- Immediate start: Start whenever you’re ready

-Florida Compulsory Education Ages
+Compulsory Education Ages

 After age 16, school is optional.
-But most families continue through high school graduation to prepare their students for college or careers.
+Nevertheless, most families continue through high school.
+Consequently, this prepares students for college or careers.

 Withdrawing from Public School

-- Send your notice of intent to the district (starts your homeschool)
+- Send your notice of intent to the district

 - Request records and transcripts for your files